What is this

 *UPDATE My current practice is to form and proof overnight in the fridge and bake in the morning (that might be 18 hours or so).
 No judgement made, it just gets banged in the oven.
 And the sponge stays ready for a long time and it doesn’t take a lot of judgement to see when it’s ready, so that’s hardly a fine judgement either.

 Sourdough is slooooow compared with active yeast.
 Don’t rush it, wait till it’s ready.
 It needs that long ferment in the fridge.
 It will reward you with far better flavour and consistency than you’ll get with active yeast.
 If you’re in a hurry, I recommend not to bother with sourdough.

 Most of the websites and recipe books are specific about the quantities and times required but in reality there’s a huge amount of flex.
 So I treat the numbers as being +/- a small percentage.
-However, it’s worth weighing everything to make sure you’re in the right ballpark.
+However, it’s worth weighing everything to make sure you’re aiming at the right target, even if you’re off a bit.
 It helps if you have electronic scales that you can put a bowl on, and then zero it, so that you see only the weight of what you’re adding.
 However, the amount of water that you add to the dough can change every time, so it’s not a good idea to adhere slavishly to recipes.
 If the dough is too stiff, add more water.
 If it’s too sticky and soft, add a bit more flour.

-It is worth keeping records of the quantities and times that you use, versus the results that you get, at least when you start out.
-Pretty soon you’ll get used to the process and won’t need to refer to written notes or books.
+It is worth keeping records of the quantities and times that you use, versus the results that you get.
+Note any changes that you might want to try next time.

 The process below is just what I do.
 It’s not a religion and you can vary it no problem.
 See what works.